CRClothier/My-Portfolio-Website/README.md

 # My Portfolio Website
 A portfolio of all the projects I will create during my time as a student at Microverse.
 We will be developing the website over a series of checkpoints and then adding our future projects:
--Project 1: Setup and mobile version skeleton ✅ -Project 2: Mobile version
+- Project 1: Setup and mobile version skeleton ✅
+- Project 2: Mobile version
--Project 3: Contact form
+- Project 3: Contact form
--Project 4: Desktop version
+- Project 4: Desktop version
--Project 5: Application deploy
+- Project 5: Application deploy
--Project 6: Evaluate accessibility
+- Project 6: Evaluate accessibility
--Project 7: Mobile menu
+- Project 7: Mobile menu
--Project 8: Details modal
+- Project 8: Details modal
--Project 9: Validate contact form
+- Project 9: Validate contact form
--Project 10: Preserve data in the browser
+- Project 10: Preserve data in the browser

 ## Buit With

--HTML
--CSS
+- HTML
+- CSS

 ## Live Demo